 Finally, consider the person’s worldview

 Every person is completely different.
 We all have our personal biases.
 If you set aside those and just listen, you’ll be amazed at what you can learn.
 Criss Jami in his book - Killosophy - wrote, “It's not hard to understand a person, but it's only hard to listen without bias.”
 To me, that statement is the whole point I’m trying to say here.
 You earn the right to be heard by first listening to what other people are saying to you.
 And then you can build on those early steps in the relationship.
 Never hurry your relationships.
 Take your time.

 Remember what O. Henry said, "No friendship is an accident."
-You do it.
-You work at it.

 So do you need a friend?
 Pick out someone in your life, and ask them to share their story.
 You, and she or he will never be the same after that.